Agenda

 Speakers:

-- Prof Matthew Ashton, director of public health, Liverpool City Council, honorary professor, Department of Public Health and Policy, University of Liverpool.
+- Prof Matthew Ashton, director of public health, Liverpool City Council, honorary professor, Department of Public Health and Policy, University of Liverpool

 - Prof Kevin Fenton, CBE PhD PrFPH FRCP FFSRH (Hon), president of the Faculty of Public Health.